Looking for information about other Dental Topics?

 Probably what was overlooked by the dental community was that each of these studies only involved a small sample size.
 Also, at this point in time, it seems not enough research had yet been performed to allow the formation of group conflicting or alternative views.

-What has more recent research shown about wisdom teeth causing tooth shifting?
+b) What has more recent research shown about wisdom tooth eruption causing tooth shifting?

 Over the course of the last 50 years, quite a bit of additional research has been conducted on this subject.
-However, admittedly much of it paints a contradictory or inconclusive picture.
+Admittedly, however, much of it paints a contradictory or inconclusive picture.

-As a help in wading through and passing judgment on this data, we’ve decided to rely on the findings of several literature reviews that have already performed this job.
-Their process has involved:
+As a help in plowing through this data and passing judgment on it, we’ve decided to rely on the findings of several literature reviews that have already performed this job.

 Literature reviews that have evaluated the wisdom teeth / teeth crowding theory.